zackboll/opencv_core_ada/README.md

 The API should be considered experimental until a 1.0 release.

-Before 1.0, names and overloads may evolve as linear algebra, broader typed access, N-dimensional arrays, and persistence force additional design decisions.
+Before 1.0, names and overloads may evolve as decomposition APIs, covariance and PCA, spectral operations, broader typed access, N-dimensional arrays, and persistence reveal better Ada abstractions.

 ---